pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 Style guidelines
 ~~~~~~~~~~~~~~~~

 Type imports should follow the ``from typing import ...`` convention.
-Some types do not need to be imported since :pep:`585` as some builtin constructs, such as ``list`` and ``tuple``, can directly be used for type annotations.
+Some types do not need to be imported since :pep:`585` some builtin constructs, such as ``list`` and ``tuple``, can directly be used for type annotations.
 So rather than

 .. code-block:: python